 Tooth Enamel Erosion: One of the Primary Causes of Sensitive Teeth

-When the hard outer layer of your teeth, known as enamel, wears down, it leaves the underlying dentin exposed.
-This exposure can make your teeth more sensitive to temperature changes and acidic foods.
-Enamel erosion can happen from consuming too many sugary or acidic drinks.
-Protecting your enamel is key to preventing increased tooth sensitivity.
+When the hard outer layer of your teeth, called enamel, wears away, it can leave the underlying dentin exposed.
+This makes your teeth more likely to feel sensitive to hot, cold, and acidic foods.
+Drinking too many sugary or acidic drinks can wear down your enamel.

 Tooth Decay